• facebook

 Now run the repair command DBCC REPAIR_ALLOW_DATA_LOSS for the database along with DBCC CHECKDB.

 NOTE: The repair command deallocates the corrupt pages and allows to recover deleted records in the SQL Server and achieves a consistent state.
-However, executing this command might lead to significant data loss, which may be unrecoverable.
-It’s advisable to resort to this method only when other alternatives have failed.
+But it may result in some critical data loss that you cannot recover it.
+That’s why you should run the command when other methods are not working.

 Here is the total procedure of recovering the data from a corrupt SQL database file –